 PRT1419, our third clinical candidate, is designed to be a potent and selective inhibitor of the anti-apoptotic protein, MCL1.
 We believe hematological malignancies are particularly sensitive to MCL1 inhibitors.
 MCL1 upregulation has been noted as a mechanism of acquired resistance to venetoclax and tyrosine kinase inhibitors, or TKIs.
 In addition, certain solid tumors are responsive to MCL1 inhibition, informing a potential patient selection strategy.
-We have received FDA clearance of our IND for our oral formulation, and we expect to advance PRT1419 in a Phase 1 clinical trial in high risk MDS, AML, NHL and MM patients in the second half of 2020 including in an expansion cohort in combination with azacitidine or venetoclax in patients with MDS or AML.
+We have enrolled four patients into the Phase 1 clinical trial investigating oral PRT1419 in high risk MDS, AML, NHL and MM.
+Additionally, during the fourth quarter of 2020 we filed an IND with the FDA for an intravenous, or IV, formulation of PRT1419, which we plan to evaluate in various advanced solid tumors.
+We believe that the physicochemical and pharmacological properties of PRT1419 allow the optionality of administering PRT1419 by either oral or IV routes.